CDC panel advances plan for mix-and-match booster vaccines for COVID-19

 People who got their second dose of the Pfizer or Moderna version at least six months ago can come forward if they are 65 or older, an adult with an underlying health condition or a worker whose job could expose them to the virus.

-CDC Director Rochelle Walensky must decide whether to adopt the recommendations in guidance for states.
+CDC Director Rochelle Walensky accepted the advisers’ recommendations and touted the range of booster choices.

+“Eligible individuals may choose which vaccine they receive as a booster dose,” an agency statement said.
+“Some people may have a preference for the vaccine type that they originally received and others, may prefer to get a different booster.
+CDC’s recommendations now allow for this type of mix and match dosing for booster shots.”

-If she accepts it as expected, millions more will join the 11.6 million Americans who have received Pfizer boosters.
+Millions more will join the 11.6 million Americans who have received Pfizer boosters.
 They will start comparing vaccines instead of taking what they can get after the Food and Drug Administration this week approved a mix-and-match strategy that lets anyone eligible for a booster choose from the trinity of vaccines.

 A chunk of the 15 million Americans who received the one-shot Johnson & Johnson version might switch to another vaccine instead of accepting another J&J dose.
-Studies showed a bigger antibody jump in people who got the Moderna and Pfizer version as a booster.
+Studies showed a more significant antibody jump in people who got the Moderna and Pfizer version as a booster.

 “Vaccinators would love the flexibility with mixing boosters.
 And yes, I believe that recipients of one vaccine are asking for a booster with the other, especially those who are more literate with the science behind what we call heterologous boosting,” Litjen Tan, the chief strategy officer at the Immunization Action Coalition, told The Washington Times, using the technical term for switching.